vnscience/blog/_pages/about.md

 permalink: /about/
 ---

-Homepage: https://vnscience.github.io/ for current research, publication and profile.
+Click [Homepage](https://vnscience.github.io/) for current research, publication and profile.